Acstry/Recipes/meal/Shrimp Curry.md

 2. Heat oil in a pot and fry shrimp until cooked through.
 Set aside.
 3. In same pan, add next 8 ingredients and salt.
 Allow to cook until fragrant.
 4. Add in coconut milk.
 Allow to cook about 10 minutes, stirring occasionally, or until desired consistency is reached.
 5. Return shrimp to pot, allow to warm.
-Serve with rice or roti.
+Serve with rice or [[Garlic Naan]].